mister-walter/cl-z3/README.md

 ## Setup

 ### Prerequisites
-- A Common Lisp implementation (tested on SBCL, may work on other Lisps)
+- A Common Lisp implementation (tested on SBCL and Clozure CL)
 - Quicklisp
-- Z3 (see below)
+- Z3, version 4.8.15 or greater (see below)

 ### Installing Z3
 To use this library, you first need to install Z3 onto your